Sberm/Tuel/README.md

-## tool
+## Tuel

-Programming is tools fetching, this is a tool that helps that.
+Programming is tools (API) fetching, Tuel can is a tuel for that.